-- □ The trade-off is clear: - How much security we are allowed to loose, to get a bit more privacy (and vice-versa)? - □ There are standards that tend to enforce ethics - □ AITP Standards of Conduct - Protect the privacy and confidentiality of all information entrusted to me. - □ Inform the public in all areas of my expertise. - Insure that products of my work are used in a socially responsible way.
+311 The trade-off is clear: The trade off is clear: more privacy (and vice-versa)?
+There are standards that tend to enforce ethics AITP Standards of Conduct Protect the privacy and confidentiality of all information entrusted to me.
+Inform the public in all areas of my expertise.
+Insure that products of my work are used in a socially responsible way.
+Hugo Pedro Proença, UBI, 2014